 After an evil US Marine (Ed Harris) takes 81 tourists hostage on Alcatraz Island (AKA The Rock) and threatens shoot rockets of poisonous gas at San Francisco, the US government enlists the help of former Alcatraz escapee John Mason (Sean Connery) who teams up with the FBI’s top chemical weapons specialist, Dr. Stanley Goodspeed (Cage), to infiltrate the island and disable Hummel’s poisonous gas rockets.

 I personally love it when actors play incredibly intelligent scientific types, like that time Denise Richards was a nuclear physicist in a James Bond movie.

 But I digress – The Rock is a great movie, a real caper with a great cast, but it might lose half a point because Sean Connery is the star and not Nicolas Cage.
 Nic should never be second fiddle to anyone.

-The premise of this movie is absolutely ridiculous, but that’s precisely why it’s a masterpiece.
+The premise of Face/Off is absolutely ridiculous, but that’s precisely why it’s a masterpiece.
 Now if you haven’t seen it, please bear with me as I attempt to explain it.
-The movie is about FBI agent Sean Archer (John Travolta) whose nemesis is crazed terrorist Castor Troy (Cage –yep, he’s the baddie in this).
+Face/Off is about FBI agent Sean Archer (John Travolta) whose nemesis is crazed terrorist Castor Troy (yep, Nicolas Cage is the baddie in this movie).